joBr99/nspanel-lovelace-ui/docs/config-screensaver.md

 `key` | True | string | `None` | Used by navigate items

 Example for the a screensaver config with custom entities/overrides:
-Using a 6th entity will automatically activate the alternative layout.

 ```yaml
     screensaver: